 About Emma Barry

-When she is not working she enjoys reading, knitting, baking, watching a vast amount of movies, and overall being a huge geek.
-She also has two rescue cats, the delightfully tetchy Malachai, and the sweet-tempered Haplo.
+When she is not working she enjoys reading, knitting, baking, kayaking, video games, board games, movies, and overall being a huge geek.
+She lives in Rochester with her partner and two rescue cats, the delightfully tetchy Malachai, and the sweet-tempered Haplo.

 About Carol Williams

 Carol works in the nursery every Sunday morning with children six weeks to kindergarten age.
 She has a Red Cross certification in CPR and is interested in helping children develop their kindness skills.
 She teaches the children that they are important, and emphasizes life lessons, such as hands are for helping, not for hurting.

 During the work week, Carol provides in-home day care.
 In her spare time, she enjoys collecting dolls, traveling to foreign countries, trying new recipes, and spending time with her four grandchildren.